 Gehlot and Pilot lock horns, Congress high command unimpressed

 New Delhi, June 04: The gloomy days for the Congress still continue after the Lok Sabha poll debacle.
-While Congress President Rahul Gandhi seems to be adamant on resigning from his post, his lieutenants in Rajasthan have started washing their dirty linen in public over the party's dismal performance in the state in the Lok Sabha polls.
+While Congress president Rahul Gandhi seems to be adamant on resigning from his post, his lieutenants in Rajasthan have started washing their dirty linen in public over the party's dismal performance in the state in the Lok Sabha polls.

 Despite defeating the Bharatiya Janata Party (BJP) in last year's assembly polls, the Congress could not win even a single seat out of Rajasthan's 25 Lok Sabha seats.